 Romanesque architecture means the style that has the characteristic of the Roman times.
-The typical features for this style of architecture are grand towers, round arches, giant walls, solid piers, ornate colonnades and cross vaults.
+The typical features of this style of architecture are grand towers, round arches, giant walls, solid piers, ornate colonnades and cross vaults.
 The construction of these buildings is generally simple and asymmetrical.

 Art-Noveau was a new movement that tried to erase the line between fine and applied arts.
 The belief of Art-Noveau artists was that art should be a part of everyday life.
 Alfons Mucha is considered to be the father of the Art-Noveau movement in Prague.
 This style features leaf and flower motifs, intertwined with beautiful ladies and use of a modern production method.

 The baroque style of architecture originated in Italy in the early 17th century.
 It featured florid sculpture, colour, light, shade, colorful frescoes with everything gilded.
 This style mostly featured in Catholic Churches, but soon spread throughout Europe in palaces as well as stately homes.

 The Rococo style came about through a fusion of the Baroque style combining with French elements.
 The word Rococo originates from the Italian word Baroque and the French word rocaille, meaning shell.
 This style features shell-like curves, with intricate motifs and designs with elaborate scroll work.

 The Renaissance style was an effort to revive classical Greek and Roman culture.
 This style features a return to proportion, geometry, and symmetry with orderly niches, domes, columns, and pillars.
 The sgraffito was the trademark for this style of architecture.

 The characteristic features of Gothic architecture are towering spires, flying buttresses and massive stained glass windows.
 These majestic buildings represented the power of the Church and the Christ.